YevhenKost/SemPrimsDetectionGA/README.md

 2. Fill up the preprocessing configs
 Before that fill up the [conf/vectorization_configs.py](conf/vectorization_configs.py) and [word_preprocessing_utils.py](word_preprocessing_utils.py) files.
 [word_preprocessing_utils.py](word_preprocessing_utils.py) supports preprocessing for English, Spanish and Ukrainian at the moment, but it is possible to add new classes for other langs.
-In [conf/vectorization_configs.py](conf/vectorization_configs.py) fill up the stemm-lemm fields with the suitable classes.
+In [conf/vectorization_configs.py](conf/vectorization_configs.py) fill up the stemming/lemmatization fields with the suitable classes.

 3. Vectorize target word lists
 ```commandline
 python vectorize_words.py --lists_dir wordlists/ --save_dir wordlists/embeddings/
 ```
 The arguments required:
-   * --lists_dir: path to directory, which containes word lists (see Section 1).
+   * --lists_dir: path to directory, which contains word lists (see Section 1).
    * --save_dir: path, where the embeddings should be saved.
 Will generate a directory for each wordlist with the same name as file.
 In each dir the embeddings in .npy format will be saved.

 4. Vectorize obtained word lists (see Section 5 of Usage)